htsuruo/firebase-extensions/back-up-firestore-to-storage/README.md

 **Configuration Parameters:**

-- Cloud Storage bucket
+- Cloud Storage bucket: Defaults to `project-id.appspot.com`.

-- Cloud Storage prefix path (not including filename)
+- Cloud Storage prefix path (not including heading slash, filename): Defaults to `back-up-firestore-to-storage`.

 - Firestore collection ids (separated by ',')

-- Schedule to execute the backup: Supports both `Unix Crontab` and `App Engine syntax`.
-If you use App Engine syntax, refer to the section of `Scheduling jobs with cron.yaml` [official Google Cloud documentacion](https://cloud.google.com/appengine/docs/flexible/scheduling-jobs-with-cron-yaml).
+- The frequency at which you want to execute the backup.: This field can accept strings that use either syntax: - unix-cron syntax (for example, '5 11 ** *') - App Engine syntax (for example, 'every 5 minutes')

-- Time zone of the scheduled time（If not set, it defaults to UTC.）: Refer to the [Time Zone List]https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+- The time zone in which the schedule will run (Defaults to UTC).: Refer to the [standardardized time zone abbreviations](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations).

 - Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).